HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/lists.md

 ### Get All Customers

 1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request".
-2. Name the request "get customers" and click "Save", change the request method to "GET".
+2. Name the request "get customers", change the request method to "GET" and click "Save".
 3. Set the URL as "&#123;&#123;HOST&#125;&#125;/lists/Customers?dataSource=customers".
 4. Set the headers for "Authorization".
 5. Save the request.